Creating a Toxin-Free Home

 Insulation commonly contains formaldehyde and plastics, which should be avoided if possible.

-When using art or hobby materials, many of which emit toxic gases, it is important to read the labels.
+When using art or hobby materials, many of which emit toxic gases, it's important to read the labels.
 Art materials with toxic products have warning labels and usually specify an appropriate childrens' age range for use.
 Be sure to heed all product warnings on craft products for your children.

 For more information on non-toxic art supplies, read this article at Coopamerica.org.